bisq-network/bisq-website/_posts/2020-09-02-trading-trends-august-2020.md

 Now that the monthly numbers have been big enough for long enough, it might be interesting to take a look at some trends in trading activity over the past 12 months.

+## TL;DR

+The following findings are based on trade data from the past 12 months: August 2019 to August 2020.

+* Top 5 most active markets on Bisq, in order: EUR, USD, XMR, BRL, GBP
+* Top payment methods, by market:
+  * EUR: SEPA and Revolut
+  * USD: Zelle and US Postal Money Order
+  * BRL: National bank transfer
+  * GBP: Faster Payments
+* Premiums are generally in 1-3% range for active markets; exception is ≤0.01 BTC trades, where premiums can be 6-7% on average for offer takers
+  * Mitigate high premiums—make your own offers for bigger trade sizes
+  * Why this happens—mining fees and smaller profit margins for smaller trades drive up trading costs for market makers
+  * No evidence that account signing contributes to these higher premiums
+* Selling bitcoin on Bisq can be lucrative

 ## Most active markets

 One way to articulate Bisq's vision is to become the [fiat foreign exchange layer for Bitcoin](https://twitter.com/bisq_network/status/1010168687364657152).